kevinbdsouza/MultiAgentResearch/README.md

 # Multi Agent Research

-This project provides a sequential multi-agent web research system that uses Brave Search to gather information and Gemini to summarize the results.
+This project provides a simple multi-agent web research system.
+A lead Gemini agent decomposes the user query into subqueries, spawns Brave-powered search subagents, and then summarizes their findings.

 ## Setup